-Alan Streader, now in his late 70s is a bit of an Australian Speedway legend.
+Alan Streader, born January 18 1928, is an Australian Speedway legend.
 An enthusiastic sidecar rider, in his early days Allan went on to a successful midget and TQ ( Junior Speedcar ) career with several big Championship wins.
 In 2003 Alan is still heavily involved with Vintage Compacts (TQs) , Modern Compact Speedcars and the Vintage Speedcar Association of NSW.
 An accomplished engineer Alan has always been known for his innovations in speedway vehicles.

 Affectionately known to his fans as ' The Red Baron" because of the flowing red scarf he wore, he built up quite a fan base over the years, his riding and driving career spanning 50 odd years..

 Alan's midget was sponsored by Sydney Western Suburbs General Motors Holden dealers, Mitchell & Townsend of Blacktown NSW

 Tha # 34 midget is hooked up to the M&T Tow Truck ready for a night out.
 The year was 1971.